LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-05-08-lambda-calculus.md

 draft: true
 ---

 Lambda calculus is a Turing-complete mathematical theory of computation.
 This post explores the basics of lambda calculus and how it relates to the ideas of functional programming.
-Most of the content herein is shamelessly copied from various educational sources on the internet, although some exercises at the end of this post will be my own work.(1)
+Most of the content herein is shamelessly copied from various educational sources on the internet, although some of my own content will be randomly introduced.(1)
 { .annotate }

 1. You may be thinking, why do I just copy stuff?
 What value does that provide?
 Well, you have to remember that I write these blog posts for myself mainly, so this is just a learning exercise!
 I don't really care if no one else gets any value out of it :D